xperseguers/t3ext-direct_mail_userfunc/Documentation/DeveloperManual/SampleUserFunctions/Index.rst

 ----------------

 Three wizards are provided in directory :file:`Samples` of the extension.
-To activate them, go to Extension Manager, click on extension Direct Mail User Functions, tick the corresponding checkbox and click on Update button:
+To activate them, go to Extension Manager, click on extension External Providers for Direct Mail, tick the corresponding checkbox and click on Update button:

 .. figure:: ../../Images/enable_samples.png
 	:alt: Enable samples